Mehul-Kumar-Sahoo/Square-Root-Floor/README.md

 I am Mehul Kumar Sahoo currently in 2nd year in BTech in ECE at IIT(BHU).
 I have made a digital circuit for finding the floor of the square root of a number(10-bits maximum).

+The Verilog code for the same is also given in this repository.

 ## TASK
 To find the floor of the square root of a binary number (10-bits maximum).